-Have I mentioned how much more I am loving my job now since I started working as an emergency room nurse?
+Have I mentioned how much more I love my job now since I started working as an emergency room nurse?

 I even went so far as to interview for a few medical device companies as a Clinical Nurse Specialist (I was a medical device salesperson before my career change into nursing).
-Needless to say, I am so glad I decided not to accept any of those positions!
+I am so glad I decided not to accept any of those positions!

-Fortunately in the ER, I get the opportunity to start anywhere from 5 or more IV’s in a single shift.
-So I have the opportunity to perfect my skills frequently on many patients who are difficult IV sticks.
+Fortunately, in the ER, I get the opportunity to start anywhere from 5 or more IVs in a single shift.
+So I have the chance to perfect my skills frequently on many patients who are difficult IV sticks.

 Every day is an adventure.
 Sometimes it can be overwhelming, but never boring.
 I have had patients ranging in age from 2 days to 108 years.
 Patients have arrived with complaints from hiccups, to every type of accident you can imagine and everything in between.

-The coordination when a trauma patient arrives is amazing.
-Patients come in to the ER in urgent situations where the cause if injury or disease isn’t yet known.
-Doctors, nurses, techs, pharmacists and other medical professionals cohesively work together to give fast life-saving medical treatment.
+The coordination when a trauma patient arrives is impressive.
+Patients come into the ER in urgent situations where the cause of injury or disease isn’t yet known.
+Doctors, nurses, techs, pharmacists, and other medical professionals cohesively work together to give fast life-saving medical treatment.

-In addition, emergency room nurses often have their own sections but there are also many “resource” nurses on the floor to assist with additional patient care.
+Also, emergency room nurses often have their own sections, but there are also many “resource” nurses on the floor to assist with additional patient care.
 When a patient arrives with a more serious condition, there are always nurses who come in to help.

 Many call it “organized chaos.”
-The emergency room is fine-tuned machine with each nurse component working semi-gracefully around one another.
-From the outside it might look like craziness, but the madness always has a method.
+The emergency room is a fine-tuned machine with each nurse component working semi-gracefully around one another.
+From the outside, it might look like craziness, but the madness always has a method.